SoujanyaPonnapalli/PageCache-Fairness/README.md

 ## Motivation and Context

-[Delta Fair Sharing](https://arxiv.org/abs/2601.20030) (ArXiv '26) solves performance isolation for RocksDB's *internal* resources (write buffer, read cache).
+[Delta Fair Sharing](https://arxiv.org/abs/2601.20030) (ArXiv '26) addresses performance isolation for RocksDB's *internal* resources (write buffer, read cache).
 For the **OS page cache**, the paper identifies interference as an open problem but does not provide a solution.
 That is the gap this project fills.

 **The interference mechanism** *(hypothesis we aim to validate experimentally)*: When tenant B exceeds its fair share of page cache, it evicts tenant A's pages from the LRU.
 A then reads up to its fair share, encounters cache misses, and issues disk reads.
 If B is also write-heavy, kswapd/the flusher concurrently drains B's dirty pages to disk.
 A's reads land in the I/O queue *behind* B's writeback flushes.
 A's effective read latency = writeback drain time + disk read time — far higher than a baseline disk read alone.
 The dirty writeback does not bypass cache eviction; it **amplifies the per-miss penalty** on top of it.